geokit/geokit/README.markdown

 geocoders.rb contains all the geocoder implemenations.
 All the gercoders inherit from a common base (class Geocoder) and implement the private method do_geocode.

+## WRITING YOUR OWN GEOCODERS

+If you would like to write your own geocoders, you can do so by requiring 'geokit' or 'geokit/geocoders.rb' in a new file and subclassing the base class (which is class "Geocoder").
+You must then also require such extenal file back in your main geokit configuration.

+	require "geokit"

+	module Geokit
+	  module Geocoders

+	    @@external_geocoder_key = 'REPLACE_WITH_YOUR_API_KEY'
+	    __define_accessors

+	    class ExternalGeocoder < Geocoder
+		  # Use :external_geocoder to specify this geocoder in the configuration file.
+	      private
+	      def self.do_geocode(address)
+	        # Main geocoding method
+	      end

+	      def self.parse_http_resp(body) # :nodoc:
+	        # Helper method to parse http response.
+See geokit/geocoders.rb.
+	      end
+	    end

+	  end
+	end

 ## GOOGLE GROUP